This is a preview of the content in our French Food Decoder app. Get the app to:

 Coulant of Chocolate

-The dessert was invented in France in the 1980s by Michel Bras, who put a frozen ganache in the centre with a rice flour chocolate cake, while French chef Jean-Georges Vongerichten came up with an easier to make version using chocolate sponge removed from the oven while the centre was still gooey.
+The dessert, originally called a petit gâteau, was invented in France in the 1980s by chef Michel Bras, who put frozen ganache in the centre of a rice flour chocolate cake, while French chef Jean-Georges Vongerichten came up with an easier-to-make version using chocolate sponge removed from the oven while the centre is still gooey.

 Desserts